Vasile Pogor: Convorbiri Literare editor and 1871 mandate

 Pogor still was a notable participant in polemics, taking Maiorescu's side.
 One such case was that of disputes between the Junimists and an ultra-"White" group headed by Epureanu.
 The latter wanted to institute an authoritarian regime favoring the upper class and favored some exotic policies—generalizing the death penalty or opening the country to massive German colonization.
 Probably wishing to maintain "White" unity, the Junimists, including Pogor, gave reluctant backing to the Epureanu program, and became targets for "Red" sarcasm, and were even chided by the dominant conservative club, that of Lascăr Catargiu.
 Pogor was also chairman of the Junimist "Society for Sending Young Romanians on Study Trips", noted for discovering and sponsoring the future atheistic philosopher Vasile Conta.
+For a while in 1871, he was also leader of the Physicians' Society.

 In parallel with his political chores, Pogor took up the task of translating some of Charles Baudelaire's Flowers of Evil.
 "Don Juan in Hell" and "Gipsies on the Road" were both published by Convorbiri in March 1870.
 Before this moment, Baudelaire's work had been entirely unknown to Romanians, and casually ignored by Maiorescu, who preferred German Romanticism.
 Later, Pogor published adapted samples from other modern French figures (Victor Hugo, Théophile Gautier, Leconte de Lisle, Sully Prudhomme, Jean Richepin) alternating them with classical works by Horace (Ode III.26, in 1871) and Virgil (Copa, in 1873).
 He and other Convorbiri Literare writers pioneered translations from American literature, most notably from the stories of Edgar Allan Poe.
 This was still just a fraction of Pogor's activity in the field.
 His papers reveal that he had also tried, but failed, to translate, among others, Rameau's Nephew by Diderot, Ludwig Uhland's "The Minstrel's Curse", and Volney's Les Ruines.

 In addition to his translation projects, Convorbiri Literare hosted his original works, beginning with the autobiographical piece "A Marquise's Pastel" (September 1868).
 In January 1871, still independent of party politics, the journal was reorganized as a cultural monthly.
 Pogor was assigned to the editorial committee, a triumvirate also grouping Maiorescu and Negruzzi.
 He and Maiorescu resigned soon after, alleging that Negruzzi had failed to consult them about the editorial policy, possibly because of a polemical review inserted by Ștefan Vârgolici.
 This did not imply that they would cease to write for Convorbiri.
 Also that year, the magazine published a poem by Pogor's deceased father, newly discovered in the family archive.
 In October, when Junimea finally liquidated its publishing venture, Pogor was asked to take care of the debts and return the debit.
 Without Negruzzi's knowledge, the enterprise was purchased by the Jewish businessman Herșcu Goldner.